InsBank: Evolving Instruction Subset for Ongoing Alignment: Introduction

 Instruction fine-tuning is widely adopted to refine pre-trained LLMs to accurately understand human instructions and provide precise, pertinent and harmless responses \citep{collection-flan-2022, ds-survey}.
 LIMA \citep{ift-lima} has proved that the quality and diversity of instruction data are significantly more critical than its sheer quantity for training, motivating recent efforts in instruction data selection to reduce unnecessary training costs by eliminating low-quality and redundant data \citep{ds-survey}.
 However, how to evolve the selected instruction subset in parallel with the development of the instruction data remains underexplored.

 Specifically, with the continuous emergence of instruction datasets (The timeline of part instruction datasets is shown in Appendix~\ref{appendix: timeline}), it becomes necessary to regularly update the instruction subset to incorporate the latest advanced instruction data in order to ensure ongoing improvements in the alignment capabilities of LLMs.
 Simultaneously, the subset size must be controlled to avoid excessive growth that could lead to increased training costs.
 To address these practical challenges, we propose a novel concept termed \textbf{InsBank} (Instruction Bank).
-As shown in Figure~\ref{fig: data selection}, it is initially built by selecting current available instruction data.
-When new datasets are proposed, the bank evolves by selecting new data while phasing out an equivalent amount of older data, thereby maintaining an optimized instruction subset.
-The data in InsBank is also ranked, enabling users to extract smaller subsets tailored to specific training budgets efficiently.
+InsBank is designed to support instruction subset evolution with two key properties: (1) To prevent unbounded growth, InsBank maintains a constant size by replacing low-quality old samples with an equal number of high-scoring new ones during evolution.
+(2) Samples in InsBank are ranked according to their overall scores to enable users to extract subsets that are tailored to specific training budgets, simply by selecting the top-ranked samples.
+The evolution process of InsBank is illustrated in Figure~\ref{fig: data selection}.

-The orderliness of InsBank is achieved through an overall score that combines individual quality and diversity scores.
-Quality scores can be obtained through manual or model annotation, but measuring diversity requires a global comparison between data, leading to significant storage and computational costs.
-During InsBank evolution, the impact of new data on the overall distribution necessitates continuous adjustment of each sample's diversity score.
-A straightforward approach would be to re-select data from all available instruction data during each evolution iteration.
-However, the massive volume of instruction data \citep{ds-survey} and its rapid growth \citep{collection-flan-2022, collection-self-instruct, collection-wizardlm} make this approach prohibitively expensive.
-Moreover, existing methods struggle to effectively represent and combine diversity and quality scores for ranking purposes.
+As the scale of existing instruction sets continues to grow\citep{ds-survey, collection-flan-2022, collection-self-instruct, collection-wizardlm}—reaching millions or even billions of instances—the cost of exhaustively traversing all candidate data during each InsBank evolution becomes prohibitively high.
+To address this challenge, we propose Progressive Instruction Bank Evolution (\textbf{PIBE}), a method designed for continuous and efficient selection of the optimal instruction subset.
+PIBE evolves InsBank in a gradual manner, ensuring long-term efficiency.
+Unlike the naive approach, it significantly reduces the cost of evolution by excluding previously filtered-out data and focusing solely on newly proposed samples and the current InsBank.